microsoft/pxt-adafruit/docs/lessons/seismograph/challenge.md

 basic.forever(() => {
     radio.sendNumber(input.acceleration(Dimension.X));
 });
 ```

 ## 4.
 We want to register code to run when a packet is received over radio.
-We can implement this code by adding `on data received`.
+We can implement this code by adding `on data received`block found in the radio drawer.

+Your finished code will look like this:

 ```blocks
 basic.forever(() => {